WHY IS WAGYU BEEF SO HEALTHY?

 FAQ

-Wagyu translates as Japanese beef and is a breed designation.
-The meat of this breed is known for its fine fat marbling and low melting point when fed and reared in a special way.
-The fat liquefies easily when seared, which makes the meat even juicier and more distinctive.
+Wagyu translates to "Japanese cattle" and is a breed designation.
+The meat from this breed is known for its fine marbling and low melting point, especially when raised with specific feeding and care practices.
+The fat easily melts when seared, making the meat even juicier and more distinct in flavor.

 Wagyu is the breed name, Kobe is a region in Japan and therefore a protected designation of origin, similar to champagne.
 In Japan, the animals are now protected as a cultural asset and only the meat may be exported.